moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

 Our team will develop and maintain relationships with industry peers, keeping a pulse on trends and helping to secure the industry as a whole.

+When a new threat makes headlines, we'll already have answers.
+We'll know if GitLab is at risk, how well we can detect and prevent an attack, and what we're doing to prepare for one.

 By executing on this mission, we will:

 - Foster a culture of threat awareness and intelligence sharing across the organization.